Beauty Supplements in Numbers: Nutricosmetics Trend Report 2023

 Nutricosmetics, or in other words beauty supplements, are a growing trend in the beauty industry also due to a shift towards Skinmalism.
 This is a skincare trend that emphasizes a minimalistic approach to skincare.
 It is characterized by using only a few essential products that target specific skin concerns rather than an extensive routine with many products.
 This approach is based on the idea that less is more and that using fewer products can be more effective and less overwhelming for the skin.

-And having one beauty supplement that promotes your own beauty from within and is also adding up to a holistic bodycare is a great supporting system.
+And having one beauty supplement that promotes your own beauty from within and is also adding up to holistic body care is a great supporting system.

 However, looking at the numbers, the industry is far from being minimalistic.
 According to research, the global nutricosmetics market is projected to grow at a CAGR of 8.1% during the forecast period from 2020 to 2027.
 The market is expected to reach USD 12.85 billion by 2027.